The Myth of Recuva for Mac (Was It Ever Developed?)

 - Only previews certain file formats

-That being said, R-Studio does provide excellent recovery results, and consistently restored all of our lost files.
+That being said, R-Studio does provide excellent recovery results and consistency.
 The product is offered in several different versions, some of which only support the recovery of specific filesystems like FAT32, exFAT, NTFS & APFS.
 You need to make sure you purchase the right one for your data loss situation.

 As a tool for professionals, R-Studio has enticing features like the ability to start multiple recovery processes simultaneously.
 It can be used to repair damaged partitions and features a built-in hex editor for checking the integrity of recovered files.